Graduate engineering jobs

 Chemical engineer

-You'll need an aptitude for chemistry and a mathematical mind, as well as a strong grasp of health and safety legislation.
+You'll need an aptitude for chemistry, a mathematical mind, and a firm grasp of health and safety legislation.

 Gain an insight into the role of a chemical engineer.